MiguelParece/GiraEveryWhere/README.md

 ## Check it out

 Running in GitHub Pages.
-Make sure to use a browser that blocks Cors. site : https://miguelparece.github.io/GiraEveryWhere/
+Make sure to use a browser that blocks CORS.

+site : https://miguelparece.github.io/GiraEveryWhere/

 ## HOW TO RUN